 Recent SEO facts and figures reveal that the majority of users scan the first page of Google results quickly and never go past it.
 Additionally, it’s worth mentioning that 18% of organic clicks go to the page on the first position, 10% to the page on the second position and 7% of organic clicks go to the page on #3.

 Search engine marketing stats show that half of the queries are long-tail keywords.
 That means that your user intent strategy has to discover and target these terms.
 Otherwise, you’re missing about 50% of your audience and potential leads.
-Tools like Quora can be very beneficial in helping you identify questions people are asking and then create relevant content to address them.
+SEO companies usually use tools like Quora to identify questions people are asking and then create relevant content to address them.

 2018 SEO stats tell us that every fifth user clicks on more than one of search results.
 This is likely to happen if the user can’t find what they were looking for or they want to double check the information they initially found.